lsblakk/pystar/docs/webapp.rst

     >>> polls[0].id  # remember python lists start with element 0.
     1

     If you try to search for a poll that does not exist, ``filter`` will give you the empty list.
-The ``'get``' method will always return one hit, or raise an exception.
+The ``get`` method will always return one hit, or raise an exception.

     .. code-block:: python